Janet Jackson Shares Vintage Photo With Whitney Houston & Randy Jackson

 Janet Jackson shared a throwback photo with two music legends that appears to be dated back to the 1980s.
-The “What Have You Done for Me Lately” hitmaker posted an image where she is in the center of Whitney Houston and her brother, Randy Jackson.
+The “What Have You Done for Me Lately” hitmaker posted an image where she is standing between her brother, Randy, and Whitney Houston.

-Jackson wore a black cap which is a look she sported during her 1989 era for Janet Jackson’s Rhythm Nation 1814.
-She wore her dark hair up in a ponytail and covered herself up in a black garment with a rollneck.
+Jackson wore a black cap, which is a look she sported during her 1989 era for Janet Jackson’s Rhythm Nation 1814.
+She wore her dark hair up in a ponytail and covered herself up in a black garment with a turtleneck.
 Jackson applied a bold red lip and black mascara.

-Houston on her left also rocked a red lip.
-The “I Will Always Love You” chart-topper stunned in a semi-sheer lace top and wore a black blazer jacket over the top.
+On her left, Houston also rocked a red lip.
+The “I Will Always Love You” chart-topper stunned in a semi-sheer lace top and wore a black jacket over the top.
 She accessorized herself with a gold necklace and owned her shoulder-length curly hair.

-Jackson and Houston both flashed a smile while Randy kept his cool and served a smoldering expression.
+Janet and Whitney both flashed a smile while Randy kept his cool and served a smoldering expression.

 For Jackson’s caption, the “That’s the Way Love Goes” songstress praised the Rock and Roll Hall of Fame for inducting Houston this year.
-She stated that there is no one more deserving and that she misses her.
+She stated that there is no one more deserving and that she misses the late singer.

 Jackson tagged both of their Instagram accounts in the photos and geotagged the post as Rock & Roll Hall of Fame.